-Field Observation: (Enter the total in SUBJECTS BY HOUR)2.0 hoursTotal Field Experience6.0 hours

-A goal of teaching is to ensure the learning of students.
-There are several ways to ensure that the learning environment in a classroom is one in which students will thrive and learn.
-The organization of the teacher, the teacher's enthusiasm towards the students and the subject matter, the rapport between the teacher and the students, and the availability of resources all play a part in creating the overall learning environment.
+Field Observation: (Enter the total in SUBJECTS BY HOUR)2.0 hoursTotal Field Experience6.0 hours of the teacher, the teacher's enthusiasm towards the students and the subject matter, the rapport between the teacher and the students, and the availability of resources all play a part in creating the overall learning environment.
 Moreover, creating a positive rapport with your students is vital in the success of the teaching-learning experience, and it will make your job easier.
 Important components involved in establishing a positive rapport with your students are communication, the teacher as model, and positive expectations.